 Professional sporting events don’t end there.
 International CONCACAF and Champions Cup soccer matches at Bank of America Stadium, the Wells Fargo Championship and the PGA Championship in 2017 have selected Charlotte to play host, creating valuable exposure opportunities for the city that garner national and international viewership and media attention.
 Collegiate events are a proven draw for Charlotte and economic generator as well.
 Major events span the ACC Football Championship, Belk Bowl, CIAA Men’s & Women’s Basketball Tournament and more.

 The CRVA continues to support the recruitment and hosting of these events because they consistently produce sizable economic impact and are a sound return on investment for the Charlotte community.
 Visitor spending from these events benefit the businesses in our community that wouldn’t experience that impact otherwise when fans stay in hotels, dine in restaurants, utilize various services, visit attractions and much more, ultimately creating valuable tax revenue for the city.
 In addition, these events also generate impact based on the new spending that occurs by this direct spending in other industries, creating a powerful trickle-down effect that helps the entire community.

 Spending that supports the visitor economy continues to be a vital catalyst in ensuring Charlotte is an attractive place to live, work, play and visit.

-Tourism and hospitality generates approximately $5 billion annually in Mecklenburg County.
+Tourism and hospitality generates $5.2 billion annually in Mecklenburg County.

 In turn, this visitor spending has supported major events that also generate economic impact as well as the creation of some of Charlotte’s most notable assets including, but not limited to, BB&T Ballpark, Levine Center for the Arts, Bank of America Stadium, Time Warner Cable Arena and so much more.